 at a maximum altitude of 120 m above the ground.

 away from private property, vehicles in movement, people or large crowds (including over beaches, stadiums or parks) & respect individuals' privacy.

-at least 5.5 km away from airports (any airport, seaplane base or area where aircraft or helicopter take off & land) & give way to all other type of aircraft.
+at least 5.5 km away from airports (ATC ones) & give way to all other type of aircraft.

 only during permitting weather & within your sight at all times.